andreyorst/grscheme/README.md

 syntax tree out of the information obtained while parsing, Scheme is a Lisp derivative, which consists out of homoiconic S-expressions, which already form the program tree.
-This means that we do not have to optimize tree, or make complex transformations on parsing stage (except for, maybe, dots), and the resulting tree can be later used directly as evaluation graph.
+This means that we do not have to optimize tree, or make complex transformations on parsing stage, and the resulting tree can be later used directly as evaluation graph.
 Reducing this graph from the bottom up will produce the result of the program.

 This method of evaluation gives us certain advantages: